 Here is a short video on how to update your purpose code.

-If you need to use a Transaction Purpose Code that is not in , please contact support team via your Razorpay Dashboard.
+If you need to use a Transaction Purpose Code that is not in this list, please contact support team via your Razorpay Dashboard.

 The Razorpay Activation/Operations team checks whether the selected Purpose Code is correct or not.

-If an FIRC/FIRS certificate request is rejected by the bank, an interim FIRS will be generated by Razorpay.
+If the bank rejects a FIRC/FIRS certificate request, an interim FIRS will be generated by Razorpay.

 Razorpay processes your FIRC/FIRS certificate and shares the same on your Dashboard in the first week of every month.